 1) How user-friendly is it?

-As remote support software becomes more prevalent, users will be less tech savvy than the original clients (IT professionals).
+As remote support solutions become more prevalent, users will be less tech-savvy than the original clients (IT professionals).
 We wanted tools that were easy to use and easy to understand.
 Remote support desktop software should be simple to navigate and provide fast customer support.
 We assess tools for connection speed and for how efficiently the process was to connect to a remote client machine (without having to navigate complex settings).

 2) How secure is the connection?

 Cybersecurity should be the first thing IT professionals think about when evaluating any new software tool.
 We look for tools trusted by companies in different industries around the world.
 Security breaches happen on occasion, and when they do, how did the company respond?
 Does the remote desktop software use geographically-distributed servers to maintain a stable and secure connection?
 What other security features are in place to keep pace with industry standards?